 How to Apply for French Citizenship with NATALI

-There’s more and more settled expats who have been living in France for a while wanting to become French and are applying for ‘la Nationalité Française’, especially post Brexit.
-This can be a daunting and long process, the good news is there’s a new paperless service, all online, it’s called NATALI, not to be confused with Ameli, the new online health service.
+There are more and more settled expats who have been living in France for a while, wanting to become French and are applying for ‘la Nationalité Française’, post-Brexit.
+This can be a daunting and long process; the good news is there’s a paperless service, it’s called NATALI, not to be confused with Ameli, the online health service.

 As of February 6, 2023, requests to become a French national must be made exclusively online.
-To achieve this the French Ministry of the Interior has developed a new platform.
+To achieve this, the French government’s Ministry of the Interior has developed a new online platform.

 With NATALI no need to drive and queue at the Préfecture anymore or to send your documents by post.
 The new process thru the NATALI service allows you (or your legal representative) to complete all the formalities electronically:

-A personal area in NATALI lets you monitor the progress of your application in real time, informs you if additional documents are required and will update you on the outcome of the application.
+A personal area in NATALI lets you monitor your application’s progress in real time, receive notifications if additional documents are required, and stay updated on its outcome.
 NATALI also provides users the possibility to appeal against unfavourable decisions and to send comments in the course of proceedings.

 NATALI = No Paper Documents

-All applications for naturalisation by decree must now be made in a paperless manner.
-Any paper file submitted after February 6, 2023, will be returned.
+All applications for naturalisation by decree must now be made in a paperless way.
+Any paper file submitted after February 2023, will be returned.

-If you submitted your application before February 6th and were given a reference number, do not reapply, this could delay the processing of your application.
-In this case arrangements have been put in place to help you:
+If you submitted your application before February 6th and were given a reference number, do not reapply; doing so could delay processing.
+In this case, arrangements have been put in place to help you:

-• the Citizen Contact Center (CTC): via an online contact form or by calling 0806 001 620 (free call from a landline or if your mobile package includes calls to a landlines)
+- the Citizen Contact Centre (CTC): via an online contact form or by calling 0806 001 620 (free call from a landline or if your mobile package includes calls to a landline)

 By Naturalisation or by Declaration?

-Applying by déclaration means you are claiming for something which you’re legally entitled, as long as you meet certain conditions.
+Applying by déclaration means you are claiming for something which you’re legally entitled to, as long as you meet certain conditions.
 For example if you are married or are related to a French person (child, grandchild, great-grandchild, brother or sister, ..) you can apply using the ‘déclaration.

 What is Naturalisation?

-Naturalisation is subject to several conditions, in particular the length of time you’ve resided in France for.
+Naturalisation is subject to several conditions, in particular the length of time you’ve resided in France.
 To apply for naturalisation, you must have lived in the country for at least 5 years.
-If you’re an EU national all you need is a valid and up to date passport, ideally rent with bio-metrics and finger prints.
+If you’re an EU national, all you need is a valid and up-to-date passport, ideally with biometrics and fingerprints.

-If you lost French nationality it’s not so difficult to become French again, if you are abroad the best place to start is with ‘l’inscription consulaire’ to make sure you are on the ‘system’.
+If you lost your French nationality, it’s not difficult to regain it.
+If you are abroad, the best place to start is with ‘l’inscription consulaire’ to make sure you are on the ‘system’.

 The process varies depending on whether you were born abroad or in France.
-For Brits, note that you are applying for French nationality and are able to automatically keep your UK nationality.
+For Brits, note that you are applying for French nationality and can automatically retain your UK nationality.

-If you’re a UK national or other third country national you must hold a valid residency card.
-You must demonstrate to provide ‘sufficient and stable resources’ for you and your family, show your integration into the French way of life (and you will be tested), and prove that you understand, speak and write the French language to B1 level.
+If you’re a UK national or other third-country national, you must hold a valid residency card.
+You must demonstrate to provide ‘sufficient and stable resources’ for you and your family, show your integration into the French way of life (and you will be tested), and prove that you understand, speak and write the French language.

 French Citizenship Simulator

-To learn about the documents to provide for naturalisation by decree, use the simulator or go to the Naturalisation or find the reintegration into French nationality section on the Préfecture de Police website.
+To learn about the documents required for naturalisation by decree, use the simulator or go to the Naturalisation or the reintegration into French nationality section on the Préfecture de Police website.

-If you’re concerned your new or future nationality may affect your tax affairs, you can directly contact Francois Mounielou at RWK Goodman for expert tax advice.
+If you’re concerned your nationality may affect your tax affairs, you can directly contact Francois Mounielou at RWK Goodman for expert advice.